Pissodes strobi: Damage to white spruce and white pine

 Severe damage to white spruce and white pine can be created by the white pine weevil.
+Damage is caused due to reproduction of white pine weevils in host trees.
+When white pine weevils lay eggs they typically do so on the apical shoot.
+In around a week, or seven days, larvae will hatch from the eggs.
+The phloem of the shoot is what the larvae will feed on once they hatch.
+As a result of larvae feeding on the phloem, recent growth of the infected tree will begin to wilt or droop.
+Feeding can even cause death of recent growth.

 Weevil resistance is a trait found in some trees and might be heritable.
 A study showed that the resin (sap) released from wounds in white spruce leaders (tips) susceptible to the white pine weevil showed a different terpenoid composition than wounds induced in resistant white pine leaders.
 (Tomlin et al. 2000).
+While certain trees may have resistance to an attack by white pine weevils, this does not mean they will not be attacked.
+This involves factors that aid in weevil resistance, and factors that could encourage white pine weevils to initiate an attack on more resistant trees, like food scarcity.

 In coastal British Columbia, Sitka spruce trees developed a resistance against the white pine weevils which includes disruptions in egg & larvae development, deters host selection & mating, and delays the development of ovaries in female white pine weevils.